Anne Simmons-Benton

 Ms. Anne Simmons-Benton is a senior international development leader and attorney with more than 30 years of experience in government, private sector, and academia.
 She has worked in more than 32 countries, managing and leading complex, critical federal government priorities, including the World Trade Organization’s (WTO) Integrated Framework for Least Developed Countries, the Presidential Initiative on Trade Capacity Building, including negotiations on the Central American Free Trade Agreement, the US Contribution to the Stability Pact in the Balkans, and the United States Agency for International Development (USAID) Regional Investment Initiative under Gore Chernomyrdin in Russia.
 She brings a strong passion and enthusiasm for advancing equity for women, and promoting social justice and the rule of law around the world.

-Anne is currently a Principal at Deep Water Point and Associates, the Co-Head of the US Delegation to the Women20 (W20), an official engagement group of the G20, the Deputy Chair for the Society for International Development – US and a Board Member for the Mines Advisory Group – US.
+Anne was elected Chair of the UNA-NCA Board of Directors in 2024.
+She is Chair of the Women20 (W20) USA 2026 and Co-Head of the US Delegation to the W20, an official engagement group of the G20, the Deputy Chair for the Society for International Development – US and a Principal at Deep Water Point and Associates.

 Vision Statement